Stardown-app/Stardown/docs/alternatives.md

 * [you-get](https://github.com/soimort/you-get) is a tiny command-line utility to download media contents (videos, audios, images) from the Web.
 * [Reader-LM](https://jina.ai/news/reader-lm-small-language-models-for-cleaning-and-converting-html-to-markdown/?nocache=1) is small language models that convert HTML to markdown.
 * [Epublifier](https://github.com/maoserr/epublifier) converts some webnovels to epub format.
-* [FanFicFare](https://github.com/JimmXinu/FanFicFare) is a tool for making eBooks from stories on fanfiction and other web sites.
+* [FanFicFare](https://github.com/JimmXinu/FanFicFare) is a tool for making eBooks from stories on fanfiction and other websites.

 ## Paste structured data